 ‘Let Me Go’ is quite a long poem.
 If you need a short ‘sorry for your loss’ poem, you might want to choose a snippet that you like.
 The first part of the poem is below – you can read the rest here.

 When I come to the end of the road

 I want no rites in a gloom filled room

 Miss me a little, but not for long

 Sympathy poems for the loss of a mother

 My Mother by Ann Taylor

 ‘My Mother’ is about being thankful for a mother’s love.
-It would make the perfect condolence poem for someone who’s grieving for their mum.
+It would make the perfect poem for a grieving friend who’s lost their mum.
 Or you could read it at your mother’s funeral as a tribute.

 Here’s the first part of the poem.
-Why not read the full piece and pick out a few verses that mean a lot to you?
+Why not read the full piece and pick out a few verses for a sympathy card or letter?
 Some parts have religious references, so they may not be suitable for a non-religious funeral.